bespinian/blog/content/posts/observability-in-the-cloud.md

 Instead of running one service in a debugger and recreating its state, we may need to start various services and try to reproduce state in each of them.
 Our telemetry may also become less expressive, and we may have to ask ourselves additional questions, such as:

-- has a deployment just happened?
+- Has a deployment just happened?
-- what versions are actually deployed?
+- What versions are actually deployed?
-- which versions (if multiple are running) show anomalous behavior
+- Which versions (if multiple are running) show anomalous behavior?
-- which feature flags were enabled for the requests/tasks that failed?
+- Which feature flags were enabled for the requests/tasks that failed?

 To ensure that we still get meaningful insights from our telemetry, we need to annotate it with additional information such as build ID, hostname, IP address, enabled feature flags and more.
 This data enrichment brings about new problems: adding more dimensions to our telemetry data makes the storage and querying systems much slower and/or more expensive.
-At the same time, we still need to make a number of queries to correlate information from multiple source systems (microservices) to slowly piece together enough context to guess what happened.
+At the same time, we still have to make a number of queries to correlate information from multiple source systems (microservices) to slowly piece together enough context to guess what happened.

 ## Closing the Observability Gap in Distributed Cloud Systems